Dynamics of Cosmic Superstrings and the Overshoot Problem: Evolution towards the minimum

 \subsection{Case with radiation}

-If we include a radiation background fluid with equation of state $p_ {\rm f} = \frac{1}{3} \rho_{\rm f}$, the dynamics of the system becomes even richer.
+If we include background fluid with equation of state $p_ {\rm f} = \omega \, \rho_{\rm f}$, the dynamics of the system becomes even richer.
 Recalling that $\Omega_{\rm f}\equiv W^2$ and including the continuity equation of the fluid in the dynamical system, we get:

-Once again, the fixed points for this system in the case of an exponential potential, i.e. $\lambda=\text{const}$, have been catalogued in \cite{SanchezGonzalez:2025uco} and we report them in Tab. \ref{tab:fixed points with rad}.

-All the fixed points of the dynamical system in the absence of radiation \eqref{eq:X' no fluid}-\eqref{eq:Y' no fluid} are still fixed points of this system, as they belong to the $W=0$ section of the phase space, albeit with altered stability properties.
+Once again, the fixed points for this system in the case of an exponential potential, i.e. $\lambda=\text{const}$ in the case of a radiation fluid $\omega = 1/3$, have been catalogued in \cite{SanchezGonzalez:2025uco}, and we report them in Tab. \ref{tab:fixed points with rad}.
+All the fixed points of the dynamical system in the absence of fluid \eqref{eq:X' no fluid}-\eqref{eq:Y' no fluid} are still fixed points of this system, as they belong to the $W=0$ section of the phase space, albeit with altered stability properties.
 The new fixed points of Tab. \ref{tab:fixed points with rad} are exclusive to the case with radiation.
 In fact, we have the \textit{fluid dominated} fixed point $\mathcal F$ in which all of the energy density of the universe is in radiation.
-In the \textit{scaling} solution $\mathcal S$, or \textit{radiation tracker}, also analysed in \cite{Copeland:1997et, Brunelli:2025ems}, the loops do not play any role.
+In the \textit{scaling} solution $\mathcal S$, or \textit{ tracker}, also analysed in \cite{Copeland:1997et, Brunelli:2025ems}, the loops do not play any role.
 Then we have two new tracker solutions, namely the \textit{loop-radiation tracker} $\mathcal{LR}$ and a second \textit{mixed tracker} $\mathcal{T}_2$.

-The fixed point $\mathcal{LR}$ exists only in the specific case where $\beta = \lambda/4$, and is parametrised by its $Y$ coordinate, $y_{\rm lr}$.
-In fact, this is not a single fixed point but a line in phase space with the $Y$ coordinate lying in the range $y_{\rm min} \leq y_{\rm lr}\leq \frac{2 \sqrt{2}}{3\lambda }$, with $y_{\rm min}$ depending on $\lambda$ as:
+The fixed point $\mathcal{LR}$ exists only in the specific case where $\beta = \lambda \omega/(\omega+1)$, and is parametrised by its $Y$ coordinate, $y_{\rm lr}$.
+In fact, this is not a single fixed point but a line in phase space with the $Y$ coordinate lying in the range $y_{\rm min} \leq y_{\rm lr}\leq \frac{\sqrt{1-\omega^2}}{\lambda }$, with $y_{\rm min}$ depending on $\lambda$ as:

-We note that this fixed point plays no role in the following discussion since we lack a concrete realisation of effective strings with $\beta=3/4$ (for $\lambda=3$).
+We note that this fixed point plays no role in the following discussion since we lack a concrete realisation of effective strings with $\beta=3/4$ (for $\lambda=3$, $\omega = 1/3$).

 At the fixed point $\mathcal{T}_2$ the energy densities are distributed in fixed fractions, this time completely depleting the potential energy.